MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/top-billing-questions.md

 Yes.
 See [Change your payment method for Office 365 for business](../subscriptions-and-billing/change-payment-method.md).

+::: moniker range="o365-worldwide"
 ## Can I change how frequently I pay for my subscription?

-::: moniker range="o365-worldwide"

 Yes, but you'll need to [call support](../contact-support-for-business-products.md) for assistance.

 ::: moniker-end

+::: moniker range="o365-worldwide"
 ## Can I get a copy of my billing statement sent via email?
 <a name="BKMK_emailPDF"> </a>

-::: moniker range="o365-worldwide"

 Yes.
-Do get your billing statement as an email attachment, use the following steps:
+To get your billing statement as an email attachment, use the following steps:

 1. In the Office 365 admin center, go to the [Billing notifications](https://go.microsoft.com/fwlink/p/?linkid=853212) page, or choose **Billing** \> **Billing notifications**.